GoogleCloudPlatform/appengine-symfony-starter-project/README.md

+**Note**: This tutorial uses PHP 5.5, which is EOL.
+Please use the tutorial for [Running Symfony on App Engine for PHP 7.2][symfony-appengine-php72] instead.

 ## [Symfony][symfony] for [Google App Engine][appengine]
 This repository contains a Symfony app for Google App Engine, based off the Symfony Standard Edition.